+Branch Phone Number

+Headquarters 706-821-2600

-Branch Phone Number Headquarters 706-821-2600 Diamond Lakes 706-772-2432 Friedman 706-736-6758 Maxwell 706-793-2020 Wallace 706-722-6275
+Diamond Lakes 706-772-2432

+Friedman 706-736-6758

+Maxwell 706-793-2020

+Wallace 706-722-6275

-- 21. If the purpose of a scheduled event appears to be contrary to the mission of the library (e.g. promoting antigovernment or hate speech), the applicant may be required to provide the Library with an additional security bond and/or marshal services at an hourly rate of \$12.40 per hour (subject to change). - 22.
+- 21. If the purpose of a scheduled event appears to be contrary to the mission of the library (e.g. promoting anti-government or hate speech), the applicant may be required to provide the Library with an additional security bond and/or marshal services at their current hourly rate. - 22.
 Library-sponsored groups may sell items when the proceeds directly benefit the Library, as with Friends of the Library book sales.
-Authors and other media creators may sell their work in connection with Library sponsored events. - 23.
+Authors and other media creators may sell their work in connection with Library-sponsored events. - 23.
 No material of any kind can be posted directly on the walls of any rooms without prior approval by Library administration. - 24.
 Only library staff members are allowed to move the divider wall in the Auditorium.
 If the wall needs to be moved, please notify Circulation at the front desk. - 25.
 The Library is not responsible for connecting or troubleshooting personal computers, electronic or communication equipment brought into the library and/or plugged in electrical outlets by room users. - 26.
 The Library will not supply office supplies or additional services that are not listed in the library fee schedule (see Library Fees). - 27.
 Smoking and other tobacco use and illegal drugs are strictly prohibited in the Library building and on Library property. - 28.
 The service or sale of alcoholic beverages on library premises is prohibited. - 29.
 Room setup and cleanup is the responsibility of the reserving group.
-The mandatory cleaning fee will not be refunded if the room is left in unacceptable condition.
-Additional fees will be assessed for damages or excessive cleaning. - 30.
+It is the responsibility of reserving group to report any deficiencies to library staff.
+Additional fees will be assessed for damages or if deep cleaning is required following an event held at the library. - 30.
 The library reserves the right to impose any additional rules or regulations, whether or not expressly provided herein, which may be in the best interest of the library in the operation of its facilities and, as such, they shall be binding regarding the meeting room applicant and/or user. - 31.
-The Library Board and staff do not assume any liability for groups or individuals attending a meeting at the Library.

-- 32. The Library assumes no liability for any attendees' items that are damaged or stolen while located in the Library facilities. - 33.
-The Library reserves the right to deny future access to Library facilities if a group fails to comply with all policies. - 34.
-The number of persons using a meeting room may not exceed the seating capacity approved for that facility. - 35.
+The Library Board and staff do not assume any liability for groups or individuals attending a meeting at the Library. - 32.
+The Library assumes no liability for any attendees' items that are damaged or stolen while located in the Library facilities. - 33.
+The Library reserves the right to deny future access to Library facilities if a group fails to comply with all policies.

+- 34. The number of persons using a meeting room may not exceed the seating capacity approved for that facility. - 35.
 The Director of the Augusta-Richmond County Public Library System reserves the right to review any and all requests for use of library meeting rooms and may reject any which the Director deems unsuitable. - 36.
 Children must be supervised by an adult at all times.